 What are ways to reduce my risk of getting lung cancer?

 Early screenings are an important way to catch any existing cancer as early as possible.
 If you have a history of tobacco use, talk to your primary care doctor to see if regular cancer screening is an option.
 Some risk factors include:

 - Air pollution

 Avoiding things like smoking and tobacco use can help, but not completely eradicate the chance of getting lung cancer.
 In addition, you can check local guidelines for radon testing to be aware of higher risk areas.

 For people ages 50 to 80, the U.S. Preventive Services Task Force recommends annual screenings if you’ve had a 20 pack-year smoking history (meaning about a pack a day for 20 years); are a current smoker; or if you’ve quit within the past 15 years.
 Screening consists of a low-dose CT scan.

-What are the symptoms of lung cancer I should be looking for?
+What are signs of lung cancer in women?

 Most lung cancer symptoms match that of a severe chest cold.
 Other common symptoms include:

 - Chest discomfort